Adopt

 This handsome, classic rough coat is Pete.
 He is about 1& ½ years old and as far as we can tell, he had a rough start.
 He was found as a stray in Idaho and never claimed.
 He is on the smaller side (35-40 lbs).
 Pete will require an experienced handler with fearful/reactive dog experience.

 When it comes to people, Pete is an introvert at heart.
 He prefers to be with the trusted inner circle and doesn’t care if he meets new people.
 When he must, he does not want to be petted on the head and has a large personal space bubble.
-It can take a few weeks for him to fully trust new people, but once he does, he is a super friendly lapdog.
+It can take a few weeks for him to fully trust new people, but once he does, he is a super friendly lapdog (on his terms).
+He will often ask for love and when he has enough, he will retreat to his pen/crate where he can still visually see his humans.
 He has a good off switch inside the house and can settle when left alone.
 He enjoys being brushed.

-Pete adjusts quickly when going to new outdoor places (like trails), but if there are new people involved, greeting people should be on his terms.
-He will bark and/or growl at people coming toward him on the trail and doesn’t always want to say hello.
+Pete adjusts quickly when going to new outdoor places (like trails), but if there are new people involved, greeting people should be on his terms and definitely no pets.

 Pete is learning basic manners and has also learned to “wait” for food and to go outside, and sometimes he will even get happy feet, prancing in place like he can’t contain himself!
-Pete LOVES food and will scarf it down too fast if given in a regular bowl.
-We recommend feeding in a muffin tin or slow feeder to slow him down.
-He is also protective of his food, so he will need to be fed away from other pets.
+Pete LOVES food and can be protective of his food if not given enough space while eating.
+At his foster home, each dog has its place to eat and they all respect that.

 Pete should live in a household where there are NO children younger than a teenager living or visiting.
 He has nipped out of fear when grabbed at or when he feels cornered or trapped.
 Since younger children can be unpredictable and don’t understand dog body language, we want to set Pete and his new family up for success!

 Pete will sniff the foster cats but not chase them.
 There are also horses and sheep on the foster property, and he can co-mingle with them in the field, not showing any tendency toward herding.
-But if they come too close to the fence line, he will bark at them.
+If they come too close to the fence line, he will bark at them but not chase.
 Any introduction to any new animals should be made with slow, supervised introductions.

 Currently fostered in Lander, WY